 The word “monochromatic” breaks down into two pieces: “mono” meaning single and “chromatic” meaning color.
 So a monochromatic outfit would consist of pieces of one color.

 This doesn’t mean that you would only wear solid black or solid red from head to toe.
-No, the joy of a monochromatic outfit is wearing different shades and tints of the same color.
+No, the joy of the monochromatic fashion trend is wearing different shades and tints of the same color, these are monochromatic colors.

 If you take blue paint and add white to it in increments, the color of blue would progressively get lighter resulting in a variety of lighter blue tints.
 If you were to add black to blue, it would get progressively darker, resulting in a variety of darker shades.
 The light tints and dark shades of a single color are what is best used to create a monochromatic outfit.